Memory Management Architecture Guide

 - User connection: Approximately (3 * network_packet_size + 94 kb)

-The network packet size is the size of the tabular data scheme (TDS) packets that are used to communicate between applications and the SQL Server Database Engine.
+The network packet size is the size of the tabular data stream (TDS) packets that are used to communicate between applications and the Database Engine.
 The default packet size is 4 KB, and is controlled by the network packet size configuration option.

 When multiple active result sets (MARS) are enabled, the user connection is approximately (3 + 3 * num_logical_connections) * network_packet_size + 94 KB